GauravSingh-CyberSecurity/python-for-hackers/README.md

 # python for hackers

-Projects Overview

 1. SHA-256 Password Cracking Script

-A Python script to perform SHA-256 password cracking by implementing dictionary attacks.
+A Python script that cracks SHA-256 hashed passwords using brute-force or dictionary attacks.

-Features:
+Key Features:

-Reads hashed passwords from files.

-Uses wordlists to find matches.

-Demonstrates Python's hashing and string manipulation capabilities.
+Utilizes libraries such as sys and hashlib.

+Optimized with generators and multi-threading for efficiency.

+Purpose: Demonstrates Python’s ability to handle cryptographic tasks and password cracking.